FirebirdSQL/jaybird-manual/src/jaybird_manual.md

 -   *TransactionParameterBuffer.WRITE*

-When the read-write mode is specified, database engine stores the “timestamp” of new transaction in the database even no modification will be made in the transaction.
-The “timestamp” affects the garbage collection process, since the database engine cannot release records that were modified in the transactions with higher “timestamps” even when these record versions are no longer needed (in other words, when there are already newer versions of the records).
+When the read-write mode is specified, database engine stores the "timestamp" of new transaction in the database even no modification will be made in the transaction.
+The "timestamp" affects the garbage collection process, since the database engine cannot release records that were modified in the transactions with higher "timestamps" even when these record versions are no longer needed (in other words, when there are already newer versions of the records).
 Thus, the long-running read-write transaction inhibits the garbage collection even when no